Separate Property Transmuting to Community Property Post-Marriage

 Palm Grove Property

 The lower court found that the Palm Grove property was also community property.
 It found that the shopping center was built during the marriage using community funds and community loans.
-It found that the change of the asset caused it to transform to community property.
+It found that the change of the asset caused it to transform into community property.

 The Court of Appeals agreed with the trial court that the funds in the M.D. account were transmuted into community funds.
 However, the use of community funds to pay for separate property did not transform that property into community property.
 It created a lien for reimbursement of the amount of community funds so expended.